geerlingguy/ansible-for-devops/deployments-rolling/README.md

 Some notable releases you could test:

-  - `1.0.0`: The first stable release, but only one boring `/hello/:name` endpoint.
+  - `2.0.0`: The first stable release, passing all tests.
-  - `1.0.1`: New `/ping/:server` endpoint, but one test is broken.
+  - `2.0.1`: A code change was made which broke one of the tests.
-  - `1.0.2`: Tests are fixed, and `/ping/:server` endpoint responds correctly.
+  - `2.0.2`: The code was fixed, and all tests pass again.

 ## About the Author